-Most people in the world, even right in your own community, are having a difficult time adjusting to life amidst a pandemic.
+Most people in the world, even right in your community, could use a little kindness.

 We hope that you will think about spreading joy not only today, but every day after that.
 After all, what we do to help others in the community can build positivity.

 We’ve shared a few ideas on how you can do your part and spread kindness.

 Be Kind to Others

 You and the people within your community can make the world a kinder place.
 Here are some suggestions on what you can do to spread kindness in your town or city.

 Many businesses, churches, and nonprofit organizations seek out volunteers for projects and positive initiatives.

 Check with your local food bank, homeless shelter, church, or any organization that does volunteer work that interests you.
 If they accept a limited amount of volunteers for each project, ask if you can donate or help out in another way.

 Making a monetary or physical donation (such as a canned food item) is a simple way to give to those in need.

 There are endless options when it comes to donating.
 You can research different charities and nonprofit organizations and donate to the one you’re passionate about.